 - as we gather together as God’s people on Sundays and in all that we do throughout the week.

 There are four key focus areas that make up our Strategic Plan:

-- To see each small group and ministry build a strong and healthy culture of prayer reflecting the learning and situations particular to each group. across all ministries and activities of our church; and
+- To build a strong and healthy culture of prayer across all ministries and activities

 “To meet together as a family of God and encourage one another as we worship, pray and study his Word.”

-- To join together in fellowship as we rejoice and enjoy life as God’s people; and
+- To join together in fellowship as we rejoice and enjoy life as God’s people.

-- To have teaching ministries appropriate for everyone in our church; and
+- To have teaching ministries appropriate for everyone in our church.

 “To win the lost by reclaiming God’s love in Christ, locally and globally.”

-- To act locally work in the broader community for God’s mission by challenging people and culture with the with the Gospel;
+- To work in the broader community for God’s mission by challenging people and culture with the Gospel.

-- To act globally for God’s mission by partnering with other ministries in prayer, support and active participation; and
+- To act globally for God’s mission by partnering with other ministries in prayer, support and active participation.

 - To train Christians to share the good news of Jesus with others, graciously and faithfully.